Owatonna, Northfield, Mankato West rule Big Nine Conference in truncated All-Sports Cup

 THE FORMULA

 Despite a few minor issues, the method of determining the All-Sports Cup was pretty straightforward.
-Each school was given one point for where it ended in the official standings listed at Big9.org, meaning 77 total points were up for grabs in each sport.
+Each school was given one point for where it ended in the official standings listed at Big9.org, meaning 77 total points were up for grabs in each sport except football (more on that later).
 The lower the total number, the better.

 Here’s where things got a little tricky.
-The conference’s 12 teams are broken into two different districts for football with New Prague being thrown into the mix just to make things that much more complicated.
+The conference’s 12 teams are broken into two different districts for football with New Prague being thrown into the mix just to complicate things.
 These leagues are the Big Southeast Red Division and the Big Southeast Blue Division.
-In order to keep things consistent, numbers were attached based on where each program landed in their respective sub-district, meaning Owatonna and Winona were each awarded one point even though they technically didn’t finished tied for first place.
+In order to keep things consistent, numbers were attached based on where each program landed in their respective sub-district, meaning Owatonna and Winona were each awarded one point even though they technically didn’t finish tied for first place.
 The Huskies captured the title in the Red Division and the Winhawks in the Blue.
 Both finished 8-0 in the regular season.

 THE FINAL TALLY